AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 }
 ```

-Next, in the scene where the InertialCamera is instantiated, set the delegate property of the camera to your object.
-Make sure to call the camera’s `didEvaluateActions()` method inside the scene's `didEvaluateActions()` override:
+Then, in the scene where the InertialCamera is instantiated, set the delegate property of the camera to your object.
+Make sure to call the camera’s `didEvaluateActions()` method inside the scene's didEvaluateActions override:

 ```swift
 class MyScene: SKScene {